Age of Discovery: Vasco da Gama's route to India

-Protected from direct Spanish competition by the treaty of Tordesillas, Portuguese eastward exploration and colonization continued apace.
+Protected from direct Spanish competition by the Treaty of Tordesillas, Portuguese eastward exploration and colonization continued apace.
 Twice, in 1485 and 1488, Portugal officially rejected Genoese Christopher Columbus's idea of reaching India by sailing westwards.
 King John II of Portugal's experts rejected it, for they held the opinion that Columbus's estimation of a travel distance of 2400 mi was low, and in part because Bartolomeu Dias departed in 1487 trying the rounding of the southern tip of Africa.
 They believed that sailing east would require a far shorter journey.
-Dias's return from the Cape of Good Hope in 1488, and Pêro da Covilhã's travel to Ethiopia overland indicated that the richness of the Indian Ocean was accessible from the Atlantic.
+Dias's return from the Cape of Good Hope in 1488, and Pero da Covilhã's travel to Ethiopia overland indicated that the richness of the Indian Ocean was accessible from the Atlantic.
 A long-overdue expedition was prepared.

 In July 1497, a small exploratory fleet of four ships and about 170 men left Lisbon under the command of Vasco da Gama.
 By December the fleet passed the Great Fish River—where Dias had turned back—and sailed into waters unknown to the Europeans.
 Sailing into the Indian Ocean, da Gama entered a maritime region that had three different and well-developed trade circuits.
-The one da Gama encountered connected Mogadishu on the east coast of Africa; Aden, at the tip of the Arabian peninsula; the Persian port of Hormuz; Cambay, in north eastern India; and Calicut, in southeastern India.
+The one da Gama encountered connected Mogadishu on the east coast of Africa; Aden, at the tip of the Arabian peninsula; the Persian port of Hormuz; Cambay, in northwestern India; and Calicut, in southwestern India.
 On 20 May 1498, they arrived at Calicut.
 The efforts of Vasco da Gama to get favorable trading conditions were hampered by the low value of their goods, compared with the valuable goods traded there.
 Two years and two days after departure, Gama and a survivor crew of 55 men returned in glory to Portugal as the first ships to sail directly from Europe to India.
-Da Gama's voyage is romanticized in the Lusiads.
-An epic poem by fellow discovery era traveler Luís de Camões.
+Da Gama's voyage is romanticized in the Os Lusíadas, an epic poem by fellow discovery-era traveler Luís de Camões.
 The poem is widely regarded as Portugal's greatest literary achievement.

 In 1500, a second, larger fleet of thirteen ships and about 1500 men were sent to India.
-Under command of Pedro Álvares Cabral, they made the first landfall on the Brazilian coast, giving Portugal its claim.
+Under the command of Pedro Álvares Cabral, they made the first landfall on the Brazilian coast, giving Portugal its claim.
 Later, in the Indian Ocean, one of Cabral's ships reached Madagascar (1501), which was partly explored by Tristão da Cunha in 1507; Mauritius was discovered in 1507, Socotra occupied in 1506.
 In the same year Lourenço de Almeida landed in Sri Lanka, the eastern island named "Taprobane" in remote accounts of Alexander the Great's and 4th-century BC Greek geographer Megasthenes.
-On the Asiatic mainland the first factories (trading-posts) were established at Kochi and Calicut (1501) and then Goa (1510).
+On the Asiatic mainland, the first factories (trading-posts) were established at Kochi and Calicut (1501) and then Goa (1510).